 Wool prevents mite allergies

-But there is an easy way to avoid the dangerous moisture and mites and it’s simply by using wool in our beds.
+But there is an easy way to avoid the dangerous moisture and it’s simply by using wool in our beds.

 World Health Organization (WHO) rates mite allergy at number 6 among the most dangerous worldwide diseases.
 Visit WHO here »